git-moss/DrivenByMoss-Documentation/Native-Instruments/Native-Instruments-Maschine-Mk3.md

 ## Pad Modes

 * **FIXED VEL** - If active, velocity of a played pad is fixed.
 Keep the button pressed and turn the encoder to set the fixed value.
 * **SCENE** - Press a pad to start one of the 16 scenes of the current bank page.
 Combine with Select button to select the scene without starting it.
+Combine with Shift button to execute the alternative launch function (Bitwig only).
+Keep SCENE pressed an press any of the pads to stop all currently playing clips.
+Combine with SHIFT to execute the alternative stop function (Bitwig only).
-* **PATTERN** - Press a pad to start one of 16 clips of the current bank page on the selected track.
+* **PATTERN** (clip mode) - Press a pad to start one of 16 clips of the current bank page on the selected track.
 Combine with Select button to select the clip without starting it.
+Combine with Shift button to execute the alternative launch function (Bitwig only).
+Keep PATTERN pressed an press any of the pads to stop the active clips playback.
+Combine with SHIFT to execute the alternative stop function (Bitwig only).
 * **VARIATION** - Press a pad to select one of 8 or 9 parameters of the current device on the selected track.
 The parameter pads are colored in the Bitwig parameter colors.
 The select parameter blinks.
 Pads 13/14 select the device to edit on the current track.
 Pads 15/16 select the parameter page.
 * **DUPLICATE** - Use in combination with a pad to duplicate a scene, clip or track depending on the selected mode.
 * **SELECT** - Keep pressed and use in combination with the bank buttons to toggle the rec arm state of the track.